phuze/phuze.github.io/_posts/2022-02-18-using-unsupported-jekyll-plugins-with-github-pages.md

 ## Step 4: Update repository settings

-Visit your repository on GitHub, navigate to `Settings > Pages`, then update your `Source` to your new deployment branch — `deploy`:
+Visit your repository on GitHub, navigate to `Settings > Pages`, then update your `Source` to your new deployment branch — `gh-pages`:

 ![Image with caption](assets/pages-deploy-branch.png)
 _Found at https://github.com/{username}/{repository}/settings/pages_